 New and renovated cabins are equipped with flat-screen which include a wide range of complimentary on-demand content and live tv channels.
 We were very impressed with the TVs in the room.
 There was a wide range of tv shows, movies and documentaries available.

-What is included in your Princess Cruises cabin?
+What’s included in a Princess Cruises cabin?

 - Toiletries including Shampoo/Conditioner, Body Wash and Bar Hand Soap